SAP-samples/cap-local-development-workshop/exercises/00/README.md

 - mock authentication is used automatically
 - two services are made available, via the OData adapter, and there are custom implementations for each of them

+> From hereon in, any commands entered in subsequent exercises should be entered in the context of where we are right now, which is in this project's root, i.e. the `myproj/` directory ... unless otherwise stated.

 [GitHub codespaces]: https://github.com/features/codespaces
 [9.0.0+]: https://cap.cloud.sap/docs/releases/may25
 [Dev Containers]: https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers